HabitatFramework/TechnicalGuide/configuration/configuration.rst

 Configuring Users
 -----------------

-New users of the HLU Tool can be added to the 'lut_user' table.
+New users of the HLU Tool must be added to the 'lut_user' table if they wish to apply any updates.
 The format of the table is shown in the figure :ref:`figDTLU`.

 .. _figDTLU: